 Learn new skills

 Great learning materials are rare.
 This is a collection of gems I’ve encountered over the years, presented as a 90’s style web link list, intended for anyone who wants to learn new skills.
+Mostly software development-related, aside from the first few.

 Machine Learning Coursera Course by Andrew Ng